l7mp/stunner/doc/WHY.md

   each node occupies an entire Kubernetes node, scaling the media plane equals adding/removing Kubernetes nodes, which is a cumbersome, lengthy, and most importantly, costly process.
-In addition, it becomes very difficult to provision the resource requests and limits of each media server node: a `t2.small` (1 vCPU/2 GB mem) may be too small for a single video-conferencing room, while a `t2.xlarge` (8 vCPU/32 GB mem) is extremely costly for running, say, a single 2-party conference.
-Worse yet, you have to make the decision at installation time.
+In addition, it becomes very difficult to provision the resource requests and limits of each media server node: a `t2.small` (1 vCPU/2 GB mem) may be too small for a large video-conferencing room, while a `t2.xlarge` (8 vCPU/32 GB mem) is too costly for running, say, only a single 2-party call.
+Worse yet, the decision has to be made at installation time.

 * **It is a security nightmare.** Given today's operational reality, exposing a fleet of media servers to the Internet over a public IP address, and opening up all UDP ports for potentially malicious access, is an adventurous undertaking, to say the least.
-Wouldn't it be nice to hide your media servers behind a secure perimeter defense mechanism (say, a Gateway) and lock down *all* uncontrolled access and nefarious business by running it over a private IP?
+Wouldn't it be nice to hide your media servers behind a secure perimeter defense mechanism and lock down *all* uncontrolled access and nefarious business by running it over a private IP?

 * **It is a terrible waste of resources.** Think about this: when you use Kubernetes you pay a double virtualization price.
 Namely, the node itself is usually just regular VM on a physical